Skip to main content

 The most important facts at a glance

-Since 2022, three care reform packages with around 45 measures have been launched in order to
+Since 2022, three care reform packages comprising around 45 measures have been introduced in order to:

 • improve the situation of people in need of care